-We currently have a single equality plan for 2012 - 2015, which takes into account the requirements of the Equality Act.
+The Conservatoire’s Equality Action Plan for 2017 – 2021, which takes into account the requirements of the Equality Act, can be viewed or downloaded via the link below.
 The Conservatoire is committed to placing a similar emphasis on other areas of equality and diversity to ensure that students from ethnic minorities and other under-represented groups have the opportunity to train at the schools and are given support.

-If you would like to view the Conservatoire's Equality and Diversity Action Plan for 2012-15, or our recent reviews of progress, you can view or download the PDF documents below:
+If you would like to read our previous action plan and reviews of progress, you can view or download the PDF documents below:

 - Review of Progress and Achievements in Equality and Diversity in 2014